Welcome to the JEAP Initiative

 Advancing research on recovery support services for justice-involved and emerging adult populations

-The JEAP Initiative and CHEARR are co-sponsoring a free 90-minute interactive virtual forum on February 18th focused on recovery capital – the internal and external resources that help individuals initiate and maintain recovery from substance use disorders.
-This forum will explore critical gaps in recovery capital among emerging adults and their families, featuring panelists with lived experience to offer valuable insights.
+The JEAP Initiative and CHEARR co-sponsored a free 90-minute interactive virtual forum focused on recovery capital – the internal and external resources that help individuals initiate and maintain recovery from substance use disorders.
+This forum explored critical gaps in recovery capital among emerging adults and their families, featuring panelists with lived experience to offer valuable insights.
+Watch the recording at the link below.

 Participate in a Study